zjunlp/DeepKE/example/llm/InstructKGC/README.md

 mkdir data
 ```

-Download  `train.json` and `valid.json`  (although the name is valid, this is not a validation set, but a test set for the competition) from the official website https://tianchi.aliyun.com/competition/entrance/532080/information, and place them in the directory `./data`
+Place the data in the directory `./data`

 ### Model